 Sensitivity assessment.
 Based on the lack of evidence for mass mortalities of the characterizing green algal species within this biotope, resistance to this pressure is assessed as ‘High’ and recovery as ‘High’ (by default) so that the biotope is considered to be ‘Not sensitive’.

 Direct, physical impacts from harvesting are assessed through the abrasion and penetration of the seabed pressures.
 The sensitivity assessment for this pressure considers any biological/ecological effects resulting from the removal of target species on this biotope.
 The key characterizing Ulva spp. may be collected from the wild for use in pharmaceuticals and food.
 Removal of this species in high quantities would alter the character of the biotope, resulting in reclassification.
 Resistance to harvesting is assessed as ‘Low’ as the genus, is relatively large, attached and accessible and therefore has no escape or other avoidance mechanisms.
-Resilience is assessed as ‘High’ as cleared areas will be readily colonised.
+Resilience is assessed as ‘High’ as cleared areas will be readily colonized.
 Sensitivity is therefore assessed as ‘Low’.

 Extraction of Furcellaria lumbricalis was reviewed by Guiry & Blunden (1991).
 Plinski & Florczyk (1984) noted that over-exploitation of Furcellaria lumbricalis resulted in severe depletion of stocks.
 However, no commercial harvest as yet occurs in Britain or Ireland.
 Due to the relative small size of the population within this biotope, even small scale hand collecting may have a significant effect, should this species be targeted in the future.
 The infauna present in the biotope are not targeted.